tomoki-yamamura/mahjon-backend/README.md

 ## prerequisite
 - For integrating with Google Sheets, please refer to this [repository](https://github.com/tomoki-yamamura/mahjong-score).

+- For preparing with MongoDB, please refer to this [repository](https://github.com/tomoki-yamamura/mahjong-csv-to-mongodb).

 - For integrating with LINE, please refer to this [repository](https://github.com/tomoki-yamamura/line-richmenu).

 ## LINE integration